ducduyn31/leetcode-python/Readme.md

 # Leetcode Python

 This is a repository for my Leetcode solutions in Python.
-I am using this as a way to learn Python and improve my problem-solving skills.
-I will be adding solutions as I solve them.
+I am using this as a way to automate the boilerplate creation for any leetcode problem.

+This repository is inspired by [Leetcode-Rust](https://github.com/aylei/leetcode-rust/tree/master)

 # Pre-requisites